chrisvander/chrisvander.github.io/src/content/blog/ts-mapped-types.md

 ---
-title: Maintaining Context in TypeScript with Mapped Types
+title: TypeScript Wizardry with Mapped Types
 date: 2025-04-20
-slug: using-typescript-mapped-types
+slug: typescript-wizardry-mapped-types
-description: How to use complex mapped types with inferred generics.
+description: A brief dive into TypeScript's ability to represent complex types using mapped types, generics, and type inference.
 tags: [typescript]
 ---